bldaxx/RuleDrive/README.md

 Hello everyone!
-I'm Hacklor.
+I'm Hacklore.
 Today, I’m excited to share this tool—a powerful automation script designed for business owners and professionals who handle large volumes of data.
 This tool streamlines your workflow by automatically sorting, moving, and cleaning up files to keep your workspace organized.
 If you find this project helpful, please drop a ⭐ to support my journey in building even better software.
 Much love to the community.

 # RuleDrive 🚀